National Eczema Week: The Best 15 Tips We've Ever Heard From Experts

 "This falls under the umbrella that is seborrheic dermatitis (this is a form of eczema).
-Regarding the cause of seborrheic dermatitis, the exact cause is unknown but is associated with an irregular immune response and the presence of yeast.
+Regarding the cause of seborrheic dermatitis, the exact cause is unknown but is associated with an irregular immune response and the presence of yeast3.
 It's found in sebum-rich areas of the skin, including the trunk, scalp, and face.
 Flakes can occur anywhere you have hair-bearing follicles," says board-certified dermatologist Keira Barr, M.D.
 "It's really not that uncommon to get it in your eyebrows."

 Take a probiotic.